Lyllye Reynolds-Parker Black Cultural Center

 BCC Space Reservations

 Looking to host your next meeting, campus visit, or other event?
 Submit a request at least 72 hours in advance.
-Currently we are not available for Saturday reservations.
+We are not accepting reservations for summer 2024.
+All reservations for the 2024–2025 academic year will not be reviewed until September 9, 2024.
+Weekend reservations are not available at this time.

 The Lyllye Reynolds-Parker Black Cultural Center is the engine for Black students’ academic success at the University of Oregon.
 The BCC is a welcoming and supportive space that helps Black students harness the resources necessary to navigate their social, cultural, and academic experience.
 By investing in the success of Black students, the BCC enhances the cultural and social development of the entire University of Oregon community.